Best Peer to Peer Lending Site

-However, one of the greatest benefits to peer-to-peer lending is that many of them offer unemployment protection.
-Sofi, as mentioned earlier, provides such unemployment protection by postponing your payments until you find new employment.
-Sofi will even help you find a new job too.
-For anyone with uncertainty in the workplace and in need of financial help will want to consider a lender like Sofi.
+However, one of the greatest benefits of peer-to-peer lending is that many of them offer unemployment protection.
+SoFi, as mentioned earlier, provides such unemployment protection by postponing your payments until you find new employment.
+SoFi will even help you find a new job too.
+For anyone with uncertainty in the workplace and in need of financial help will want to consider a lender like SoFi.

 Overall, peer-to-peer lending offers many substantial benefits.
 For borrowers, you might be able to obtain financing that can help you pay off old debt, invest in a new business or buy a high ticket item with an interest rate less than traditional banks offer.
 For investors, you can fund loans for borrowers and receive a monthly cash flow, which you can use to reinvest, pocket or rollover into a retirement account.

 Peer-to-peer loans make for fantastic personal loans.
 If you're on the hunt for a personal loan, then be sure to check out what the best personal loans are for 2016.

 It is also a good idea to check your credit score before you apply to any loan, so please be sure to take a look at the best credit report sites available.